jowarren97/reward_rnn/README.md

 # For James

-> RNN model (in 'model' directory), contained within a clone of full repository for original paper (see [here](https://github.com/veronikasamborska1994/notebooks_paper)).
+> RNN model (in 'model' directory), contained within a clone of full [repository](https://github.com/veronikasamborska1994/notebooks_paper) for original paper.
 Environment can be installed using environment.yml.

 ## RNN set up: